Piatigorsky, Horowitz and Milstein in 1932

 The pre-eminence of the piano is not only a question of the listed order on the score but is above all a musical issue!
 In an interview with Irving Kolodin for Saturday Review, Istomin reminds one in blunt terms: “It’s simply too tempting if you’re a pianist not to think in pianistic terms… I have the feeling that the other instruments are his friends, his relatives, his beloveds, but the piano is Beethoven himself.
 I have observed, too, that when a performance fails, it is invariably through a failure in the piano part.
 I or any other artist who has that responsibility in the piano part, simply by the trunk or frame of the works that he has in his hands, can place a solid base for a performance, so that even if the other instrument or instruments are not quite in top form, a strong performance on the part of the pianist can save it.
 But, if the pianist fails, no matter how beautifully the violinist or the cellist might play, I think that the performance will not hold up.”

 Istomin is equally compelling about the supposedly delicate question of the balance: “What counts here in the attention one pays to the musical material at hand and to the development of lines and phrases?
-I have no compunction in overwhelming, sometimes overbalancing, a partner in a given situation if I feel that a climax, a crescendo, would be aborted by my lessening drive and propulsion.
-At the same time, when I am musically compelled to submerge myself; I of course will.
+I have no compunction in overwhelming, sometimes overbalancing, a partner in a given situation if I feel that a climax or a crescendo would be aborted by my lessening drive and propulsion.
+At the same time, when I am musically compelled to submerge myself, I of course will.
 This presents a technical problem in the control of sonorities.
 The object in all music-making is to make the composer’s ideas clear – that is the whole thing, whether in solo or chamber music.
 When I am required by musical necessities to come down, I will.
 And when I am required to go up, at whatever cost, I will.
 That’s my idea of balance.”

-In a long article by Robert Jacobson published in May 1972 by High Fidelity, Istomin seized the opportunity to further expand upon his ideas: “It is not the piano in chamber music that must adjust, but the strings to the piano … Apart of the obvious fact that the bulk of the musical material is given to the piano in this repertory, there is the simple technical fact of the well-tempered scale, to which string instruments must adjust, and the built-in articulation of the piano.
+In a long article by Robert Jacobson published in May 1972 by High Fidelity, Istomin seized the opportunity to further expand upon his ideas: “It is not the piano in chamber music that must adjust, but the strings to the piano … Apart from the obvious fact that the bulk of the musical material is given to the piano in this repertory, there is the simple technical fact of the well-tempered scale, to which string instruments must adjust, and the built-in articulation of the piano.
 The string notes run into each other when the piano plays with them, there tends to be relative inarticulation with strings – and you cannot have the piano remove its percussiveness.
 Besides, one of the great strengths of the piano in all music making is its articulation.
 And many string players do not play with this in mind.
 Of course, the great father of us all in this regard – the first man conscious of the problem – was Casals who recognized this question of articulation.
 And my colleagues realize this, because there were only a few times when they felt that I and the piano were over- balancing them.
 Sometimes they asked for more piano – especially to keep the beat under their own playing.”
 “Admittedly, there are registers on the violin and the cello less capable of cutting through than others, and there are times when I have to play piano when it is written forte… I’m the one who must make these choices and compromises – the way a conductor interweaves the brass and strings with the singers in Wagner and Strauss.”

 When Jacobson asked him about the possibility of playing with the piano lid half-open, Istomin replied that the difference in sound volume would be very small, but that the piano would lose a great deal of clarity and sound quality.
 He also stated that the sound produced by Stern and Rose was also very powerful and that they were capable of drowning out the piano, and ended by pointing out that the perception of sound was something quite relative: “One sees the piano open and feels it will overwhelm.
 It’s funny, pianists come backstage and say to me that the performance could have stood more piano; violinists tell Isaac they heard only piano and cello; and cellists tell Rose they heard only piano and violin.
 People hear what they want to hear.
 Having the lid at half-mast is the easy way out.
 It doesn’t make Isaac Stern any less a great violinist to concede that while being unique and indispensable, the piano is the center of the piano trio, especially in Beethoven – it was his instrument, it’s all piano music and the music was published as ‘Pianoforte pieces with…'” A few years later, in an interview with John Tibbetts, Istomin would use the same words about the Brahms trios: “The piano has at least half of the speech.
 It should not be forgotten that the piano has twice as much to play.
 The piano is Brahms!”